-Financial Planning And Budget Preparation
+Financial Planning and Budget Preparation

 In accordance with 902 KAR 8:170, DPH, Division of Administration and Financial Management (AFM) will provide annual budget preparation instructions and training to the LHDs.
-LHDs must submit their budget and plans to AFM electronically.
+LHDs must submit their budget and plans to AFM via the Adaptive system.
+Budgets shall be submitted 30 days after DPH Budget Preparation Training.